PrestaShop/prestashop.github.io/news/_posts/2020-05-13-the-new-order-pages-in-prestaShop-1.7.7.md

 ***How it works***:

-Customized products -Customization files or texts are displayed below the customized product.
-The files are added in columns on the same line.
-And the texts are displayed one below the other.
+For customized products - files or texts are displayed below the product.
+The files are added in a new column on the same line.
+The texts are displayed below each other.

 ![Customized products](/assets/images/2020/05/custom-product.png)